sarthaknp977/Scripting-Language/README.md

 - `JSJSJS`
 - `CodCodeCod`

-### 23. Find Largest of Three Integers

-- Write a PHP program to check the largest number among three given integers.
+### 23. Write a PHP program to check the largest number among three given integers.

-### 24. Convert Last 3 Characters to Uppercase

-- Write a PHP program to convert the last 3 characters of a given string to uppercase.
+### 24. Write a PHP program to convert the last 3 characters of a given string to uppercase.
 If the length of the string is less than 3, uppercase all the characters.

 **Sample Input**: